-You can easily outrank those huge sites with a comprehensive content on that keyword.
+You can easily outrank those huge sites with comprehensive content on that keyword.

 External backlinks are the one that matters as that page was referred to by other websites.

-You might heard that word count is one of the factors of ranking on Google.
+You might hear that word count is one of the factors of ranking on Google.
 Well, it is partially true.

-We shouldn’t be focusing on creating a mega page by adding irrelevant topics to boost the word count.
+We shouldn’t focus on creating a mega page by adding irrelevant topics to boost the word count.

 When you have a high bounce rate and low dwell time due to irrelevant content, search engines will downgrade your positions.